|

 Although older than his brother, he was always slightly behind him in the

 promotion stakes in the RFC/RAF.
-During
+Like his

 the South African War, he served at the Relief of Ladysmith, in the Transvaal,